Apr 15, 2021 · Content Marketing

 Why It Matters

-Most social teams aren’t short on ideas, they’re short on the disciplined process that connects audience research to creation to distribution to measurement.
+Most brands aren’t short on ideas, they’re short on the disciplined process that connects audience research to creation to distribution to measurement.
 Brands now manage multiple active channels simultaneously, and platform algorithm updates ship across TikTok, Instagram, X, and YouTube on a constant cycle.
 Without a repeatable system, even a strong creative team burns out chasing trends instead of building compounding reach.

 This isn’t a social-vs-search debate either.
 The same six steps that earn organic visibility, research, planning, creation, optimization, distribution, measurement, map cleanly to how AI-driven feed algorithms decide what to amplify.
 Google’s long-running guidance on creating helpful, people-first content applies almost verbatim to the social feed: demonstrate experience, show expertise, satisfy the searcher.
 The brands winning across both surfaces in 2026 share a common operating discipline.